 - 66. Target: No target set. - 67.
 Performance: Table 2 sets out an overview of kerbside Local Authority Collected Waste (LACW) collection methods by District.
-This does not show the more detailed arrangements which exist in many of the Districts for dealing with multiple occupancy/higher density dwellings. - 68.
-A fortnightly residual waste collection is in place in all of the Districts.
-St.Helens continues to operate a weekly source-separated dry recyclables collection.
-All the other Districts have a fortnightly co-mingled service in place Sefton introduced their service from 1st August 2016.
+This does not show the more detailed arrangements which exist in many of the Districts for dealing with multiple occupancy/higher density dwellings.

-- 69. All of the Districts operate a fortnightly green/garden waste collection apart from Sefton and recently Knowsley who have introduced a three-weekly service.
-In Knowsley, Liverpool, Sefton, Wirral and St.Helens there is no collections during winter months.
-Halton, Wirral and from 5th June 2017 St.Helens operate a chargeable service. - 70.
-Halton's, Sefton's and St.Helens' opt-in / out food waste services remain.
-The other Districts do not currently provide a service. - 71.
-There have been no significant changes on the situation reported in 2016-17.
+- 68. A fortnightly residual waste collection continues to be in place in all of the Districts.
+St.Helens operate a weekly source-separated dry recyclables collection.
+All the other Districts have a fortnightly co-mingled service in place. - 69.
+All of the Districts operate a fortnightly green/garden waste collection apart from Sefton and recently Knowsley who have introduced a three-weekly service.
+In Knowsley, Liverpool, Sefton, Wirral and St.Helens there are no collections during winter months.
+Halton, Wirral and St.Helens operate a chargeable service. - 70.
+Halton and St.Helens' opt-in food waste services remain.
+Sefton's service was suspended in June 2019.
+The other Districts do not currently provide a service, however, discussions are ongoing regarding introduction of a scheme in Liverpool5.

-District Residual Dry Recyclables Green / Garden Food / Kitchen Bulky Halton Fortnightly Black 240L wheeled bin NOTE: Some properties receive a weekly collection of sacks or a Black 140L wheeled bin Fortnightly Blue 240L wheeled bin Co-mingled NOTE: Some properties receive a weekly collection of a Blue recycling box or Blue wheeled bin Fortnightly Green 240L wheeled bin Charged. £25 per year (on-line), £30 otherwise Pilot food waste collection service to 2,890 homes Weekly Opt-out service 7 litre inside and 23 litre outside Grey caddies By appointment Charged. £22.50 for 3 items then £5.80 per additional item up to a maximum of 10 items Knowsley Fortnightly Maroon 240L wheeled bin Fortnightly Grey 240L wheeled bin Co-mingled 3 weekly (no collection between December - February) Blue 140 / 240L wheeled bin None By appointment Charged. £17.50 for up to 5 items, £35 for 6 - 10 items.
+District Residual Dry Recyclables Green / Garden Food / Kitchen Bulky Halton Fortnightly Fortnightly Black 240L Blue 240L wheeled bin Blue 240L wheeled bin Wheeled bin NOTE: Comming Some NOTE: Some properties NOTE: Some properties Properties weekly collection of sacks or a Blue recyce Black 140L Wheeled bin wheeled bin Blue recyce box or Blue wheeled bin Fortnightly Green 240L wheeled bin Charged. £25 per year (on- line), £30 otherwise Pilot food waste collection service to 2,890 homes Weekly Opt-out service 7 litre inside and 23 litre outside Grey caddies By appointment Charged. £22.50 for 3 items then £5.80 per additional item up to a maximum of 10 items Knowsley Fortnightly Maroon 240L wheeled bin aroon Grey 240L (no 0L wheeled bin between None By appointment Charged. £18.00 for up to 5 items,